joyce-chen/persona5-negotiation/README.md

 - New copy of questions on Royal page
 - Added Royal personality on Shadows page
+- Improved toggle to change to a more compact table for smaller mobile screens
 - Added [a Google Forms link for negotiation submissions for non-Github users](https://forms.gle/JtH9YUekRKVEkYgc6)

 ---